temporalio/documentation/docs/go/tracing.md

 ### Context Propagators

-You can propagate additional context through Workflow execution by using a context propagator.
+You can propagate additional context through Worklfow Execution by using a context propagator.
 A context propagator needs to implement the `ContextPropagator` interface that includes the following four methods:

 ```go